China stocks fall as rising Sino-U.S. tensions dent sentiment | Technology

 China stocks fall as rising Sino-U.S. tensions dent sentiment

-Chinese stocks fell and Hong Kong was mixed on Friday, as elevated Sino-U.S. geopolitical tensions dented investor sentiment after U.S. lawmakers on Thursday accused TikTok of serving harmful content as they pushed to ban the app.
+China and Hong Kong stocks fell on Friday, as elevated Sino-U.S. geopolitical tensions dented investor sentiment after U.S. lawmakers on Thursday accused TikTok of serving harmful content as they pushed to ban the app.

 - Country: